Edit Your Own YouTube Video Captions

 4

-We recommend starting by viewing the text to make sure it is accurate and add missing punctuation.
-Refer back to the USU Captioning Quality Standards to make sure your videos are captioned correctly.
+We recommend starting by making sure the text is accurate and adding missing punctuation.
+Refer back to the USU Caption Quality Standards as needed.

 5